Transfer of Rights and Obligations Contained in a Bill of Lading

 Significant changes were introduced by Chapter One of the Bills of Lading Act of 1855.
 This legislation provides that any person named as consignee in the bill of lading, or any endorsee to whom ownership of the goods has been transferred by endorsement or delivery of the bill of lading, shall have transferred to him all rights of action.
 Furthermore, such consignee or endorsee shall also be subject to the same liabilities as if the contract contained in the bill of lading had originally been made with him.

 The statute does not clearly specify whether there must be only one consignee.
-However, it appears that the law contemplates the possibility of more than one consignee.
+However, it appears that the law contemplates more than one consignee.
 It is generally understood that the transfer of ownership from the shipper to the consignee or endorsee becomes legally significant when, following such transfer, the goods are delivered to that person in accordance with the bill of lading.

 The view that a transfer of ownership effected otherwise than through endorsement or transfer of the bill of lading does not result in the transfer of rights of action to the consignee is not considered sustainable.